olesyapro888/Plan_My_Trip_App_Pandas_API/README.md

-# Technical World Weather Analysis using API skills
+# Plan My Trip app to recommend ideal hotels based on clients' weather preferences using API skills.

 ## `-Contents-`

 - [Overview of the Project](#Overview-of-Project)